RAJASTHANI LIME PLASTER WORKSHOP

 Architectural Study Tour

-The minimum time frame for a hands on workshop on the local lime plasters would be three days.
-During which time the students will receive practical instruction on techniques opf preparation and application by a highly experienced Master Craftsman.
+Three days is the ideal time frame for a hands on workshop exploring the local lime plasters of the Shekawati region.
+During which time the students will receive practical instruction on techniques for the preparation and application of three distinct lime plaster finishes.
+All taught by a highly experienced Master Craftsman.
+Theory sessions explaining the science behind the tradition will be provided by Kimberley.

 Workshop Content